 What are NFTs?

 Despite the fact that they’ve existed since 2014, NFTs are becoming an ever more popular way to buy and trade digital assets.
-These days, NFTs are used in a variety of industries, but they’re most commonly associated with gaming, digital assets, and online collectibles.
+These days, NFTs are used in a variety of industries, but in the NFT news headlines, you’ll most likely find them commonly used with gaming, digital assets, and online collectibles.
 They are most commonly found as an Ethereum token based on the ERC-721 standard which is used to identify something or someone in a unique way.

 For many people, NFTs are a difficult concept to wrap their head around.
 This is because almost all digital creations such as images, music, and other forms of digital “assets” are typically found in an infinite supply.
 This begs the question as to why somebody would be willing to pay millions of dollars for an image or a tweet that is readily available on the internet and can easily be downloaded by anybody with a laptop and an internet connection?